iann838/Pyot/docs/cores/configuration.md

 Pyot requires many setups and configurations in order to work properly.

-These configurations generally stays all packed in a single file (generally called `conf.py` or `pyotconf.py`) or one file per model, they must be loaded **once and only once** at application startup, there are multiple ways to achieve this:
+These configurations generally stays all packed in a single file (generally called `conf.py` or `pyotconf.py`) or one file per model, they must be loaded **once and only once** at application startup.
-- Import at module `__init__.py`.
-- If the application is a single file, place at the top.
-- Adding an import on `fastapi` startup event.
-- Adding `pyot` to Django's `INSTALLED_APPS` by following Django integration guide.
-- Or any way that would cause imports on these configurations files.

 {% hint style='tip' %}
 If an integration of Pyot to another framework is needed.
-General integration guides are provided for Django, FastAPI and Celery projects at the **Integrations** page.
+General integration guides are provided for Django, FastAPI and Celery projects at the **Integrations** section.
 These guides does not require to be strictly followed and only serves for reference purposes.
 {% endhint %}

-## Model Conf
+## Models

 Module: `pyot.conf.model`